IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 _IMPORTANT:_ We should remember that this port (`httpPort="3000"`) must be exposed in the Dockerfile for our container and mapped inside the Kubernetes deployment configuration.

-Also the name of the executable web application is definied in the server.xml.
+Also the name of the executable web application is definied in the `server.xml`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>